civetta/Transcript-Report/README.md

 **Paste KPI:** Pastes the summary data in the KPI worksheet in the teacherbook.
 It includes the team FRT, teacher FRT, teacher ART, and Team ART.
 Then it generates charts for easy comparison.

+**Paste Response** Pastes response data into the KPI Worksheet.
+Pastes timestamps, followed by response times.
+Cells are conditionally formatted according to markers.